Skip to Main Content

 Response to Online Targeting/Harassment

 If you have been a victim of online harassment, consider some of the following actions below to take back control.
 If the harassment received place into question the physical safety or wellbeing of yourself and/or your loved ones, contact your local law enforcement immediately to file a report.
+The UCLA Police Department’s (UCPD) non-emergency line can be reached at (310) 825-1491.

 Many social media platforms and forums will process takedowns on content that is abusive, harassing, or threatening as it violates their Acceptable Use Policy or Terms of Service.
 Requests can be made by following instructions to submit a report: